hamzaziizzz/hamzaziizzz/README.md

 ## I'm a Data Science Enthusiast 📊

 - 🔭 Currently, I am pursuing my Bachelor of Technology in Computer Science and Engineering from [ABES Intitute Of Technology, Ghaziabad](https://www.abesit.in/)
-- 🌱 I’m currently exploring the field of Data Science
+- 🌱 I’m currently working as AI Intern @Global InfoVentures Pvt.
+Ltd.
-- 🥅 2023 Goal: Get a job in the field of Data Science and learn more about AI/ML
+- 🥅 2024 Goal: Enhance my Data Science Skills and step into field of Artificial Intelligence and Machine Learning.
 - ⚡ Fun fact: I love to portrait sketches and to read books

 ### Connect with me